inveniosoftware/docs-invenio-rdm/docs/releases/v14/upgrade-v14.0.md

 invenio alembic upgrade
 ```

-If this exits with errors, please have a look to the [Troubleshooting](#troubleshooting)
+If this exits with errors, please have a look to the
+[Troubleshooting](#troubleshooting) section and if you don't find a
-section or contact us on [Discord](https://discord.gg/8qatqBC).
+solution there contact us on [Discord](https://discord.gg/8qatqBC).

 #### Run the content migration